 The first set of ruins you will get to is the Keller House.
 This house was built in the early 1900’s, and you can just view it from across the stream or go up and over the bridge to see it up close.

-The house itself is off limits so you can’t walk around in it and it is monitored by a camera.
-You can still see it from outside though, and I recommend walking across the stream to see it.
+The house itself is off-limits so you can’t walk around in it and a camera monitors it.
+You can still see it from outside though, and I recommend walking across the stream to view it.

 Roberts Family House Ruins

 Another 1/4th of a mile, and you will be arriving at the ruins of the Robert’s House, which is the main attraction on this hike.

 It must have been a real mansion when it was in its heyday as the grounds of the house seem enormous and provide a lot of places to walk around and explore.